Shopify/ui-extensions/README.md

 If you want to learn a little more about the patterns found throughout these libraries, and the way that they are rendered into the applications they extend, read on!

-## What are UI Extensions, really?

-UI Extensions consist of the components, APIs, patterns, and the underlying technology we provide for extending our user interfaces.
-Let’s dig into some of the things that add up to create UI Extensions.

 ### Open-source core

-The underlying technology for UI Extensions is [remote-ui](https://github.com/Shopify/remote-ui), an open source technology built by Shopify. remote-ui provides the basic [message passing](https://github.com/Shopify/remote-ui/tree/main/packages/rpc) system that is used by UI extensions to communicate with the “host” application they are extending. remote-ui also provides the [component model](https://github.com/Shopify/remote-ui/tree/main/packages/core) extensions use to describe their UI.
+The underlying technology for UI Extensions is [remote-ui](https://github.com/Shopify/remote-ui), an open source technology built by Shopify. remote-ui provides the basic [message passing](https://github.com/Shopify/remote-ui/tree/main/packages/rpc) system that is used by UI Extensions to communicate with the “host” application they are extending. remote-ui also provides the [component model](https://github.com/Shopify/remote-ui/tree/main/packages/core) extensions use to describe their UI.
 If you are familiar with building for the web, remote-ui is very similar to the DOM — it gives you a programmatic model for defining UI components and attaching UI to the screen.

 In addition to the basic message passing and component model, remote-ui offers integrations for frameworks like [React](https://github.com/Shopify/remote-ui/tree/main/packages/react) and [Vue](https://github.com/Shopify/remote-ui/tree/main/packages/vue).
 These integrations are used by UI Extensions to provide framework-specific bindings, allowing developers to use UI frameworks they are already familiar with.